yobasystems/alpine-xen-orchestra/README.md

 # docker-xo

-Simple docker file to build an up-to-date Xen Orchestra container.
+Simple docker file to build an up-to-date Xen Orchestra container, based on Alpine Linux.

 # Run it!

 ## To forward all external traffic from port 80 to the container’s port 8080
 `docker run -p 0.0.0.0:80:8080 adamant/xen-orchestra`

+# Debian
+ A version of this container that is based on Debian Jessie can be found in the debian branch, or on dockerhub at adamant/xen-orchestra:debian

 # Notes